 In 2013, Chakouian helped guide the team to its fourth-straight outdoor Conference USA championship -- a feat unmatched by any women's program in conference history.
 UCF also thrived at the NCAA Championships with two top-5 finishes, picking up the first top-5 finish at the outdoor championships by a non-BCS program since 2000.

-His throwers excelled at the C-USA Outdoor Championships as Precious Ogunleye and Kalen Hambrick became the first throwing duo in program history to medal in the same event (hammer throw) at a C-USA Championship meet.
-They went on to represent the Knights at the NCAA East Prelim meet, becoming the first throwers to qualify for the hammer in seven years.
+His throwers excelled at the C-USA Outdoor Championships as Precious Ogunleye and Hambrick became the first throwing duo in program history to medal in the same event (hammer throw) at a C-USA Championship meet.
+They went on to represent the Knights at the NCAA East Prelims, becoming the first throwers to qualify for the hammer in seven years.

 In 2012, Chakouian helped lead the Knights to their fourth Conference USA Championship.
-Under his guidance, freshman Precious Ogunleye rewrote the UCF record book, claiming the weight throw, indoor and outdoor shot put and hammer throw freshman records.
-She capped the outdoor season with all-conference honors and was the first freshman in five years to represent UCF in the throws at the NCAA East Preliminaries.
+Under his guidance, Ogunleye rewrote the UCF record book, claiming the weight throw, indoor and outdoor shot put and hammer throw freshman records.
+She capped the outdoor season with all-conference honors and was the first freshman in five years to represent UCF in the throws at the NCAA East Prelims.

 At the 2010 championships, Chakouian witnessed the Knights enter the final day of competition sixth before mounting a comeback that would land them at the top of the podium on their home track as the 2010 C-USA Outdoor Track and Field Champions.